About The Sand Therapy Training Institute

 Process

-Based on more than 40 years of clinical research, teaching, and training professionals, our courses are designed to walk participants through a step-by-step process to develop the knowledge, awareness, and skills that are essential for the effective and ethical use of Sand Therapy with clients of all ages, backgrounds, and cultures.
+With over 40 years of clinical research, teaching, and training behind them, our courses are thoughtfully designed to guide professionals through a step-by-step learning process.
+You’ll build the knowledge, awareness, and skills needed to use Sand Therapy ethically and effectively—with clients of all ages, backgrounds, and cultures.

 Key Questions to Pursue